 In total, more than 44,000 prisoners from the Lublin district were murdered in a forty eight hour period.
 The names and identities of most of the victims will probably never been known.

 There are four known testimonies written by Jewish survivors of the Erntefest from Majdanek.
-Three Jewish women, including Ludwika Fiszer and Estera Rubinsztajn, survived the Poniatowa Labor Camp.
+Three Jewish women-- Lea Ludka Chanesman, Ludwika Fiszer and Estera (Winderbaum) Rubinsztajn -- survived the mass executions at the Poniatowa Labor Camp.

 Victims of the Erntefest.